PreziosiRaffaele/sf-debug-log/messages/trace.new.md

 Create a trace flag for a user.

+# description

+This command is used to create a trace flag for a specific user in the Salesforce org.

 # flags.targetusername.summary

-A username or alias for the target org.
+Username or alias of the target Salesforce org.

 # flags.user.summary

-The username of the user to create the trace flag for.
+[default: targetusername] Username, Name, or ID of the user for whom you want to retrieve the logs.

 # flags.time.summary